ohbob/stealth-client-website-qwik/src/content/docs/AutoMenu.md

 layout: blog
 ---

-# {title}

 Reusable trap for the menu.
-Works the same as  [WaitMenu](Api/WaitMenu), but runs continuously until removed.
+Works the same as  [WaitMenu](../WaitMenu), but runs continuously until removed.

 ### Params: